Party Wall Etc Act 1996 v Common Law

 The High Court appeal

-The surveyors, Mr Power and Mr Kyson appealed the decision to the High Court, stating that the purpose of the Act was to avoid disputes and resolve what would otherwise be arduous and disproportionate claims in court.
+The surveyors, Mr Power and Mr Kyson appealed the decision to the High Court, stating that the purpose of the Act was to avoid property disputes and resolve what would otherwise be arduous and disproportionate claims in court.
 They argue that, as long as the matter in dispute between the neighbours was connected with any work to which the Act applied, then it could be resolved under the Act.
 They claimed that notice was not required before the Act could be invoked.
 The appeal was dismissed.

 The Court of Appeal Ruling